forward3d/rbhive/README.md

 Each of the versions after Hive 0.10 has a slightly different Thrift interface; when connecting, you must specify the Hive version or you may get an exception.

+RBHive implements this client with the `RBHive::TCLIConnection` class.

 ### Other Hive-compatible services

 Consult the documentation for the service, as this will vary depending on the service you're using.